 FEW events come fitted with a global-sized bull's-eye the way the Olympic Games do.
-From an information technology perspective, securing the data pouring through the event's network
+From an information technology perspective, securing the data pouring through the event's network is nearly as formidable a task as physically securing the event's venues, spectators and athletes.

 Almost two months removed from the Salt Lake City Winter Games, the network security infrastructure that kept the Olympics safe from internal and external threats is a success story that any enterprise would do well to emulate, according to the consultants who kept the pipes safe from intruders.